How do we explain what we see in this world? Terrorist attacks, sex slavery, racism, world hunger?

 But then something happens to wake us up.
 Our parents get divorced.
 The girl down the street gets abducted.
 A relative gets cancer.
-That wakes us up for awhile.
+That wakes us up for a while.
 But then we can often sink back into the denial.
 That is, until another tragedy hits, another incongruence.
 Then we're likely to think, Something isn't right here.
 Something is really, really wrong.
 This isn't how life's supposed to be!

-So, WHY do bad things happen?
-WHY isn't this world a better place?
+Why isn't this world a better place?